RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

   </h3>

   <p>
     Thankfully, there are quite a few things that can be proactively done to help mitigate the risks and stave off the threats.
-For brevity&#8217;s sake, I&#8217;m going to give a high level overview of what can be done to help prevent exploits:
+For brevity's sake, I'm going to give a high level overview of what can be done to help prevent exploits:
   </p>

   <h4>